 Awards and Honours

-Recognized in the 2020 Canadian Legal Lexpert Directory as Repeatedly Recommended - Litigation - Regulatory & Public Law
+Repeatedly recognized in the Canadian Legal Lexpert Directory as Repeatedly Recommended - Litigation - Regulatory & Public Law

-Recognized by Benchmark Litigation as 2020 Litigation Star
+Recognized by Benchmark Litigation as Litigation Star since 2019

 Recognized by Best Lawyers in Canada for Administrative and Public Law since 2009